By Steve & Tamami Laser

 This all sounds fantastic.
 So perhaps in the not-too-distant future we’ll be sitting by the dock of the drones, waiting for our package to fly home.

 Mercedes-Benz Vans is a global full-line supplier of vans and related services.
-Alongside the full-size Sprinter van and the midsize Vito van (known in the U.S. as Metris), the division’s worldwide product portfolio includes the Mercedes-Benz Citan urban delivery van.
+Alongside the full-size Sprinter van and the midsize Vito van (known in the U.S. as Metris), the division’s worldwide product portfolio includes the Citan urban delivery van.
 Mercedes-Benz Vans is also represented in the private segment with the V-Class MPV and the Marco Polo and Marco Polo ACTIVITY travel vans.
-The division has a total of nine production locations: in Germany, Spain, the U.S., Argentina, China (joint venture with Fujian Benz Automotive Co., Ltd), France (strategic alliance with Renault-Nissan) and Russia (partnerships with GAZ and YaMZ).

-News source, photos and videos courtesy Mercedes-Benz Vans and Daimler AG
+News source, photos and video courtesy Mercedes-Benz Vans and Daimler AG

 Story (commentary) © 2016 CarNichiWa.com